MATH 2013 Object Oriented Analysis (WSTC)

 Coordinator Buddhima De Silva Opens in new window

-Description The core strength of this unit is to analyse and model business objectives and critical requirements of software systems to be developed using object-oriented (OO) approaches.
+Description The core strength of this subject is to analyse and model business objectives and critical requirements of software systems to be developed using object-oriented (OO) approaches.
 The system analysis is taken to greater depths within the context of object orientation.
 The Unified Modelling Language version 2.0 (notably use cases, activity diagrams, class diagrams and sequence diagrams) is used as a modelling standard for creating OO models in the problem space.
-The unit also covers the rational unified process methodology and applications of design patterns for software development through practical case studies.
+The subject also covers the rational unified process methodology and applications of design patterns for software development through practical case studies.

 School Computer, Data & Math Sciences